marcusyoda/ts-print/README.md

 To view the available versions, look at: [tags on this repository](https://github.com/marcusyoda/ts-print/tags).

 ## DEPENDENDENCIES:
-- Proudly, with 3Kb, running with no dependencies.
+- Proudly, running with no dependencies.

 ## LICENSE:
 Developed by Marcus Yoda, during javascript research and study.